The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 Pricing

-Standard: 4,000 credits/month + 300 daily refresh credits, 20 concurrent tasks, 20 scheduled tasks.
+Standard: Dynamic pricing for 4,000 credits/month, 300 daily refresh credits, 20 concurrent tasks, and 20 scheduled tasks

-Plus: 8,000 credits/month + 300 daily refresh credits, 20 concurrent tasks, 20 scheduled tasks (customizable usage).
+Plus: Dynamic pricing for 8,000 credits/month, 300 daily refresh credits, 20 concurrent tasks, and 20 scheduled tasks

-Pro: 40,000 credits/month + 300 daily refresh credits, 20 concurrent tasks, 20 scheduled tasks (extended usage).
+Pro: Dynamic pricing for 40,000 credits/month, 300 daily refresh credits, 20 concurrent tasks, 20 scheduled tasks, and a free Cloud Computer

 10.